oli-obk/sca-toolsuite/README.txt

     usually faster, but the factor should not be more than 3-4.

   * For sandpiles, we provide the (probably) worlds fastest algorithm.
-Our computation time was 68 per cent of the fastest algorithm we knew of before.
-For details, see the file `FAQ'.
+Our computation time was 37 per cent of the fastest algorithm we knew of before.
+For details, see the files `BENCHMARKS' and `FAQ'.

   * We have a GUI.
 It works for all ca, with special functionality for sandpiles.